How to Germinate Lemon Seeds Fast

 Cover it up with the other paper towel sheet and spray or sprinkle the new sheet with water again.

-Carefully place them all in the zip lock bag — keeping a little bit of air inside before sealing it.
+Carefully place them all in the ziplock bag, leaving a little bit of air inside before sealing it.

 Store it in a warm, dark place.
 After 2 weeks of germination, here’s what the seeds should look like: